hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 exec-once = cb
 ```

-For more details on `cb`, please refer to its Github repo linked at the top
+For more details on `cb`, please refer to its GitHub repo linked at the top
 of the page.

 ## copyq